yyu233/StudyNote/Linux/SpecSyntax(RHEL).md

 The value of buildroot in an rpmmacros file.

 The value following the --buildroot option on the command line.

+it's not a good idea to define a build root of "/".
+The %clean section is why: If the build root was set to "/", the %clean section would blow away your root filesystem.